Last Updated: 8月05日

 To assist system designers to use VARICURVE and OMNIDRIVE units in such installations, BSS Audio has developed the SOUNDBENCH software, which can be used on virtually any PC (for example a portable laptop computer, running WINDOWS to control these devices.
 This provides an elegant, portable and easy-to use graphical interface.
 Users can adjust parameters such as frequency, gain, Q, crossover points, delay etc, by entering numerical values or using the nudge buttons, and by 'dragging' the curves directly on screen using the mouse.
 Other functions such as memory store and recall are also provided.

-For example, a system of FCS-92O VARICURVE SLAVE and/or FDS-38O OMNIDRIVE INSTALL devices (which have no front panel controls) may be installed and set-up with a portable PC, then when the PC is removed no unauthorised personnel have access to change the EQ settings.
+For example, a system of FCS-92O VARICURVE CLIENT and/or FDS-38O OMNIDRIVE INSTALL devices (which have no front panel controls) may be installed and set-up with a portable PC, then when the PC is removed no unauthorised personnel have access to change the EQ settings.

 The PC communicates with the units through either a MIDI loop or serial interface to an FDS-366 or FDS-355.
 The Soundbench software is supplied on CD, and will run on colour or monochrome screens, and under either Windows 3.11 or Windows 95/98 operating systems.
 Soundbench does not run on 32-bit operating systems such as Windows NT or Windows 2000.

 Whilst configuring and changing device parameters, the MIDI NETWORK MANAGER is continuously polling the on-line devices and checking the network state.